erjank/teaching/load.md

-The paper set off a minor academic firestorm, because beneath the jargon the authors were claiming that _[inquiry-based learning][wikipedia-inquiry]_–allowing learners to ask their own questions, set their own goals, and find their own path through a subject–is intuitively appealing, but doesn't actually work very well.
-Kirschner et al argued that this was because it requires learners to simultaneously master both a domain's factual content and its problem-solving strategies.
+The paper set off a minor academic firestorm, because beneath the jargon the authors were claiming that _[inquiry-based learning](GLOSSARY.md#inquiry-based-learning)_ doesn't actually work very well.
+Inquiry-based learning is the practice of allowing learners to ask their own questions, set their own goals, and find their own path through a subject, just as they would when solving problems in real life.
+It is intuitively appealing, but Kirschner argued that it overloads learners, since it requires them to simultaneously master both a domain's factual content and its problem-solving strategies.

-More specifically, the theory of _[cognitive load][wikipedia-cognitive-load]_ posits that people have to deal with three things when they're learning:
+More specifically, _[cognitive load theory](GLOSSARY.md#cognitive-load-theory)_ posits that people have to deal with three things when they're learning:

 1.  *Intrinsic* load is what people have to keep in mind in order to carry out a learning task.
 In a programming class, this might be